Savvy Self Growth

 When we realise we have a problem, we want to get rid of it as fast as we can.

-Could there be a problem with that approach?
+Could there be a problem with getting rid of it?

 We need to tread gently, kindly, and with compassion for those problems.
 Remember, these behaviours started as a survival strategy.
 There are parts of us that are holding on to those strategies – because they are there for a good reason.